patrickbucher/learning-rust/diary.md

 `TO/ORG` and `TO/USER`, respectively, with `TO` given by the command line argument `--to TO`.

+In the evening, I managed to implement the new feature.
+So `ghbu` is feature-complete for now, at least for GitHub backups.

 # Day 39 (2024-05-02)

 I finished my refactoring of `ghbu` for now.
 There are no `unwrap()` calls left